A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Editor says, What if Pompey won the Battle of Pharsalus? muses Jake Dominguez.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).

 This article is part of the Julius Caesar thread.
+Alternate Historian and 1 other(s) like this article.

 In 48 BC,Gaius Julius Caesar, with a force of 22,000 legionaries loyal to the Populares, took position on the banks of the river Enipeus and awaited the inevitable attack by the famous and feared general Gnaeus Pompeius Magnus, who outnumbered him nearly 3 to 1.